tomboszko/PIXELBOTS/README.md

-# Creation a NFT's serie to learn about smart contracts and blockchain interactions.
+# PIXELBOTS NFT's to learn about smart contracts and blockchain interactions.

-# PIXELBOTS

 ## Personal project